Starting A Business In Laikipia County

-Sector-specific licenses these licenses are issued to firms operating in a specific line of business (e.g., mining, banking, telecoms) by the agencies charged with regulating those sectors.
+These licenses are issued to firms operating in a specific line of business (e.g., mining, banking, telecoms) by the agencies charged with regulating those sectors.

-Non-sector specific or cross-cutting licenses these licenses are issued to firms undertaking activities that are subject to regulation but may fall across many business types.
+These licenses are issued to firms undertaking activities that are subject to regulation but may fall across many business types.

 All businesses in Kenya must also obtain a Single Business Permit issued by the respective county governments of where the business is physically situated.

 The Registrar of Companies is responsible for business registrations in Kenya.
 He/she issues certificates of compliance for foreign companies, certificates of incorporation for local companies and certificates of registration for sole proprietorship and partnerships.

 Here is How to Register a Company in Kenya

 - First, you will do a search of the name and reserve it for up to 30 days.
 This has never been an expensive task as it takes only Sh100.
 It can be done at Huduma center or via the eCitizen portal.
 Its at this stage whereby you will also need to come up with one specific nature of business e.g. Tours & Travel.Please note that you are only allowed to perform one name search at a time.You can perform name search at any of the Huduma Centers or visit eCitizen website